 And Your Future

-Joining a union means that members are part of collective agreements with their companies, which protect them from any unexpected changes in the terms of their employment.
-This provides security for members and their families today and down the road, as jobs are safe and regular pay increases are guaranteed through routine collective bargaining.
+Starting a union means that members have collective agreements with their companies, which protect them from any unexpected changes in the terms of their employment.
+This provides security for members and their families today and down the road, as jobs are safe and any negotiated terms and conditions of employment including regular pay increases are guaranteed.

 We take out insurance on our homes and cars to protect their value.
 Paying union dues is similar; it’s an investment in your job and your future.